sheldongomes/7IADTChallenge1/README.md

 Ensure you have Docker installed in your computer.
 Execute steps below:
 ```
-- docker build -t 7iadtchallenge1 . *this command will build your docker file*
+docker build -t 7iadtchallenge1 .
-- docker run -p 8000:8000 7iadtchallenge1 *this command will run your docker file*
+docker run -p 8000:8000 7iadtchallenge1
 ```
+The first line will build your docker image.
+The second line will run it.